 There are numerous articles out there and as with all things nutrition based, there are many who will tell you it’s all fooey.
-And there are numerous articles proving it’s value, this one was one of my favorites as it’s from the NIH (National Institutes of Health) which hopefully gives a little bit of credibility to the health of food.
-And sometimes, just like faith, you need to believe because of what others have experienced.
+However; there are numerous posts proving it’s great value and sometimes, just like faith, you need to believe because of what others have experienced and try it yourself.

 Here are the cast of characters; try and buy as much organic as you can afford or find, but be sure to buy organic grass-fed beef or chicken bones, I found mine at Whole Foods.

-I love that the veggies just need to be washed and rough chopped, no need to be fancy or make it look good.
-Start by rinsing your onions (skins and all), I used both a regular and red onion, chop in half and toss onto a parchment lined cookie sheet.
-Open your packages of bones and place evenly on cookie sheet.
+Veggies just need to be washed and rough chopped, no need to be fancy or make it look good.
+Start by rinsing your onions (skins and all), I used both a regular and red onion, simplY chop in half and toss onto a half sheet pan, then place your bones evenly on cookie sheet.

-Wash tomatoes if using fresh (a great opportunity to use some aging tomatoes, if you have large ones, cut in half and place on cookie sheet).
-If using canned, drain and place whole tomatoes on cookie sheet.
-I had a lovely assortment from my mom and brother of their harvest before a freeze, some were wrinkling, not great for just popping in your mouth any more, but perfect for roasting.
+Wash tomatoes if using fresh (a great opportunity to use aging tomatoes), if you have large ones, cut in half and place on cookie sheet.
+If using canned, just drain and place whole tomatoes on cookie sheet.
+I had a lovely assortment from my mom and brother of their harvest before a freeze, some were wrinkling, not great for eating, but perfect for roasting.

-Next, wash and rough chop your carrots and place onto cookie sheet, snuggling around the bones and other veggies.
+Got carrots!?
+Wash and rough chop your carrots and then place onto cookie sheet, snuggling around the bones and other veggies.

-This one is a bit tricky, chop up your leek, but rinse really well, leeks tend to be very sandy, try to get as much out as possible.
+This one is a bit tricky, chop up leek, but rinse really well; leeks tend to be very sandy, try to get as much out as possible.
 Place around the bones and other veggies.
-Use all of the leek.
+Use the entire leek.

-Next wash and rough chop your celery, heart, leaves and all.
-Place on cookie sheet around veggies and bones (depending on how many bones you have you may have to use two cookie sheets).
+Wash and rough chop celery, heart, leaves and all; then place on cookie sheet around veggies and bones (depending on how many bones you have you may have to use two sheets).

-Rinse your garlic head and chop through the top of the head, taking a small amount off.
-Place on sheet with the rest of the veggies and bones.
+Rinse garlic head and chop through the top of the head, taking a small amount off, then place on sheet with the rest of the veggies and bones.

 Lightly salt* the meat and veggies.

-…and place all contents into a large stockpot, at least 8 quarts.
-I had two cookie sheets filled with bones and veggies, so I split it between two large pots, hoping to yield a bit more.
+Place all contents into a large stockpot, at least 8 quarts.
+I split it between two large pots, hoping to yield a bit more.
 If splitting, try and do so as evenly as possible, adding some extra veggies if desired.

-While filling your pots with cold, filtered water (you’ll need about 8 quarts or so, filling to about an inch from the top of the pan).
-Add your herbs and spices.
+While filling pot with cold, filtered water (you’ll need about 8 quarts or so, filling to about an inch from the top of the pan).
+Add herbs and spices.